-Simplifying Enterprise Cloud Connectivity and Consumption
+Simplifying Enterprise Cloud Connectivity

 Cost.
 Agility.
 Innovation.
 For the modern-day enterprise, the advantages of migrating business applications to the Cloud are many.
 From substantial cost savings realized through economies of scale and pay-per-use models, to faster innovation and time to market, to the agility and flexibility of auto-scaling systems to accommodate growing application loads, it is no surprise that more than 60 percent of enterprises will forego the traditional client-server architecture found on-premises and migrate at least half of their infrastructure to the Cloud by 2018.